Gimp tutorial: create an animated Gif

 Remember that if you need to make any changes to the speed, or you need to tweak any export setting, you must always use the command File → Export as... and you never have to choose File → Export to example.gif because, in the second case, the GIF configurator would not open.

 Now let's see some examples with different export parameters.
-The first image is the correct animation, the second one has a longer delay, on the third one the Cumulative Layers (combine) option has been checked.
+The first image is the correct animation, with a delay 100 milliseconds.
+The second one has a longer delay, Delay 500 milliseconds.
+On the third one the Cumulative Layers (combine) option has been checked.

 You can also specify a specific delay time, different for each frame.
 In this case it will be sufficient to write between parentheses the value in milliseconds of each frame, let's see another example: